 This metrology line may serve to meet the metrological display requirements of various regions in the world.
 In case the metrology date line is not accepted by an agency, it can be disabled and a label with the required information may be installed near the display.
-Refer to Appendix A, Installation, for more details.
+Refer to the Installation Manual, for more details.